syl20bnr/spacemacs-elpa-mirror/melpa/mips-mode-readme.txt

 A major mode for MIPS Assembly based off [haxor-mode].
 Written for the MIPS Assembly track on exercism.io.
+A MIPS interpreter such as spim must be installed for the code evaluation features.